netease-im/camellia/README-en.md

 a web service, depends on mysql/redis，manage camellia-core's config，client can get and update config from dashboard
 [QUICK START](/docs/dashboard/dashboard.md)
 ### 3、camellia-redis
-base on camellia-core and jedis，main class is CamelliaRedisTemplate, can invoke redis/redis-sentinel/redis-cluster in identical way，support pipeline
+base on camellia-core and jedis(2.9.3)，main class is CamelliaRedisTemplate, can invoke redis/redis-sentinel/redis-cluster in identical way，support pipeline
 support client shading/read-write-separate/double-write
 support jedis adaptor to migrate from jedis easily
 support spring-redis-template adaptor